Hamtramck, Michigan: Economy

-In December 2010, citing general budget woes and the city of Detroit withholding a portion of shared revenue for the Detroit/Hamtramck Assembly plant straddling the border of both cities, Hamtramck requested that the State of Michigan allow it to declare bankruptcy.
+In 2010, citing general budget woes and the city of Detroit withholding a portion of shared revenue for the Detroit/Hamtramck Assembly plant straddling the cities' border, Hamtramck requested that the State of Michigan allow it to declare bankruptcy.
 The request was denied.
-Receivership was avoided when a deal was struck between the city and Detroit which required Detroit to pay $3.2 million in collected taxes to Hamtramck in exchange for Hamtramck paying Detroit nearly the same amount for a water and sewage bill that was in arrears.
+Receivership was avoided when a deal was struck between Hamtramck and Detroit that required Detroit to pay $3.2 million in collected taxes to Hamtramck and Hamtramck to pay Detroit nearly the same amount for a water and sewage bill that was in arrears.

 The United States Postal Service operates the Hamtramck Post Office at 2933 Caniff Street.
-The post office annex is located at 14600 Dequindre Street in the City of Detroit.
+The post office annex is at 14600 Dequindre Street in Detroit.